seyfi-hobbies/Kittenbot-Meowbit-Bad-Apple/README.md

 Meowbit is a card-sized graphical retro game computer with allows you coding with Makecode arcade and Python.

 Since the device has 2MB flash memory Bad Apple frames couldn't be stored there, so I used an SD card to store video and code.
-In fact if you install Micropython to your Meowbit and copy the SD-card.zip into the root of an SD card you can run the program immediately without running Micropython IDE.
+In fact if you install Micropython to your Meowbit and copy the extracted SDCard-root.zip into the root of an SD card you can run the program immediately without running Micropython IDE.

 ## Install MicroPython
 I copied MicroPython UF2 (meowbit.uf2) into Meowbit's root directory.
 See the details here: https://www.kittenbot.cc/blogs/learn/meowbit-micropython-programming